 As noted at the beginning of the report, Ukrainians who fled the country in 2022 possess a certain degree of geographic mobility.
 However, at the time of the interview, only three participants expressed any intention to change their country of residence.
-One had moved from Germany to Poland, another was considering relocating to either Poland or Czechia due to more favorable conditions for starting a business compared to Germany, and the third mentioned a desire to fulfill her dream of living in the U.S. and pursuing a career in the movie industry.
+One had moved from Germany to Poland, another was considering relocating to either Poland or Czechia due to more favourable conditions for starting a business compared to Germany, and the third mentioned a desire to fulfill her dream of living in the U.S. and pursuing a career in the movie industry.

-Key push & pull factors by country
+Key decision-making factors by country

-12 January 2023 - Kherson, Ukraine

-Lyubov, a local citizen.
+12 January 2023 - Kherson, Ukraine Lyubov, a local citizen.
 Her apartment, where she lives with her paralyzed husband, was heavily damaged because of the explosions next to the house two days ago.
 She has registered her house for the IRC installation of the OSB-panels.

-To conclude the report, the key push and pull factors by country will be presented to summarize the research findings.
+To conclude the report, the key factors cited by the participants as critical for the decision-making will be presented to summarize the country-specific research findings.
 Notably, despite representing a diverse range of socio-demographic groups, nearly all participants consistently highlighted the same factors.
 When asked to identify the most important consideration in their decision to stay or leave their current country, the most frequently mentioned factor was the presence of close family and friends, followed by security conditions and available services.
 This trend remains consistent throughout the report and is essential to understanding the mobility patterns of those affected by the war in Ukraine.